 In addition to the residents’ clinical experience, attendance at a regular series of didactic lectures is required.

 The core of the didactic series is the ABPMR Educational Requirements, and the ACGME PMR Milestones.
-The didactic lecture series is cycled on an 18-month schedule.
-Thus, residents will be exposed to the required educational requirements in didactic form at least twice during their residency.
+The didactic lecture series is cycled on an 12-month schedule.
+Thus, residents will be exposed to the required educational requirements in didactic form at least three times during their residency.

 Lectures are held in a 3-hour block, once weekly.
 Attendance is mandatory; residents are excused from all other rotations during this time.
 Residents are expected to be on time to lectures.